 The U.S. International Trade Commission (USITC) today issued an update of its report The Economic Effects of Significant U.S. Import Restraints.

 The USITC, an independent, nonpartisan, factfinding federal agency, completed the report for the U.S. Trade Representative (USTR).
-The report is the ninth update in a series of reports to the USTR.
+The report is the seventh update in a series of reports to the USTR.

 The report estimates changes in U.S. welfare, output, employment, and trade that would result from the unilateral elimination of significant import restraints, including U.S. tariffs and tariff-rate quotas on certain agricultural products, textiles and apparel, and other manufactured products.
-The Commission estimates that liberalization of all significant import restraints quantified in this update would increase annual U.S. welfare by $3.2 billion by 2020.
-For the first time in this series of reports, this update examines the effects of import restraints on households with different incomes.
+The seventh update also provides an overview of global supply chains and the economic forces behind them, including a description of U.S. involvement in these chains and a discussion of the effects that this phenomenon may have on the United States.